esl/MongooseIM/doc/user-guide/MongooseIM-High-level-Architecture.md

 Some functionalities which are not related to virtual hosts but rather are provided for the whole instance or for modules started for various hosts are provided by "services".
 Services are configured globally launched on startup, before modules, so that dependencies are satisfied.
 A service can require other services to be operational; required services are started automatically.
+The required service must also be present in the server's configuration file.
 They were introduced in MongooseIM 2.2; modules which are not host-specific are gradually being refactored as services.

 ### Databases